rafariva/ANPR-Tensorflow/README.md

 Usage is as follows:

-1. (optional but recommended) `./extractbgs.py SUN397.tar.gz`: Extract ~3GB of background images from the [SUN database](http://groups.csail.mit.edu/vision/SUN/) into `bgs/` (`bgs/` must have enumerate images in jpg format).
+1. (optional but recommended) `./extractbgs.py SUN397.tar.gz`: Extract ~3GB of background images from the [SUN database](http://groups.csail.mit.edu/vision/SUN/) into `bgs/` (`bgs/` must have only enumerate images in jpg format).
 The tar file (36GB) can be [downloaded here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz).
 This step may take a while as it will extract 108,634 images.

 2. `./gen.py`: Locate variable `generate_amount ` and set the number you want (default 100), it will safe the test set images in `test/` (`test/`must be empty).
 This step requires a `.ttf` files to be in the `fonts/` directory.

 3. `./train.py`: Train the model.
 A **GPU** is recommended for this step.
 It will take around 100,000 batches to converge.
-When you're satisfied that the network has learned enough press Ctrl+C once and the process will create a `weights.npz` file and write the weights.
+When you're satisfied that the network has learned enough press Ctrl+C once and the process will create a `CPUweights.npz` file and write the weights (ypu can run several time your training and it will keep learning from it stop).

 4. `./detect.py in.png CPUweights.npz out.png`: Detect number plates in an image and give and output image. if get a tensorflow gpu error, you should uninstall it `py -m pip unistall tensorflow-gpu`